Berkeley Carroll School: Academics

 The school has three educational divisions, from preschool through high school.
 The Lower School focuses on the fundamentals of reading, writing, math, science, technology, the arts, and social studies.
 In 2012, the Lower School started a Spanish partial-immersion program, in which all classes are partially taught in Spanish to help students become comfortable hearing and speaking Spanish at an early age.

 The Middle School has an academic program that includes science, humanities, math, physical education, the arts, Spanish, and speech and debate.
 Every fifth and sixth grader learns to play a wind and/or string instrument and performs in concerts for the community.
 In 2016, the Middle School math team (the Quantifyin' Lions) won the Brooklyn MathCounts competition and the Middle and Upper School speech & debate teams won many awards at the state and local level.

 In the Upper School, academic programs include English, science, math, history, computer science, the arts, world language, and speech and debate.
 Additionally, the Upper School has partnerships with NYU's Tandon School of Engineering, which provides engineering classes for Berkeley Carroll students, and Johns Hopkins University's Center for Talented Youth, which offers students online Mandarin and Arabic courses.

-Athletics

-The school is a member of the New York State Association of Independent Schools Athletic Association.
-The 2006–2007 girls varsity basketball team beat Dwight to become the champions of the ACIS (Athletic Conference of Independent Schools) league.
-On May 20, 2009, Berkeley Carroll won its first NYSAISAA baseball title, beating defending state champion Poly Prep 4–1.

-Berkeley Carroll promotes fitness, sportsmanship, leadership, and responsibility through their athletic programs.
-Their athletic facilities include a 75-foot swimming pool, two full-size gyms, a mezzanine area for fitness and strength-training, and two play yards.
-82% of Middle School students and 72% of Upper School students play a sport.

-Interscholastic sports competition begins in 7th grade; the school fields more than 40 varsity and JV teams over three seasons including: